drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.

-The two compounds represented here are H2-antagonists.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/two-very-different-h2-antagonists-5d6feeaa'><i class='fa fa-play' aria-hidden='true'></i></button>The two compounds represented here are H2-antagonists.
 It is difficult to imagine how they can mimic each other.
 On the following page we present  the 3D mimicry between these two structures, a model that was exploited for the design of entirely novel antagonists.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[antagonists]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.